slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 * Make the most of this experience.
 You have a bunch of really smart mentors and teachers who want to help you learn and grow, personally and technically.
 * Take notes: there is a lot to learn, and each person can only learn so much.
 Take notes and help your team members learn.
 * Practice: working with computers is like riding a bicycle.
 You can't learn a lot from lectures.
 You have to *do* it.
 * Work as a team.
-The smartest person on your team at best knows 10% of what the dumbest red-teamer knows.
+The smartest person on your team at best knows 10% of what the dumbest Red Team member knows.
 The only way to overcome the skill deficit is to work together.
 * Don't Panic: yelling, at each other or at the computer, is not going to help you stop a hacker.
 Calm, clear thinking is the only way you'll get somewhere.
 * If you feel lost in the technical side of things, you can still be a big help to your team:
     * look at the checklist and choose one or two things to learn to do really well.
 Work with a mentor to make sure you've got them down.